knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 At this point, you will have direct access to Quiz 1.

 The **working directory** is the present folder you've opened and are exploring.
 It's the one where you can directly see and access its files and subfolders.

-To illustrate, if you want to see Quiz 1, your working directory must be the Quizzes folder.
+For example, if you want to see your Physics Quiz 1, your working directory must be the Quizzes folder mentioned earlier.
 To view all your subjects, the Locker needs to be your working directory.
+You cannot see all your subjects if you're in Physics class and viewing your Physics folder, right?

 In computing terms, the working directory is the current directory or folder where a user is actively operating within a file system.
 By default, any program or command will run and search in this location unless you specify a different path.